Modern Chinese poetry: Later twentieth century

 By the midpoint of the twentieth century, imperial Japan had been decisively defeated as part of the process of World War II, the Guomindang had retreated to bases in Taiwan and some other islands, where they began to establish regional control, and the Communist party controlled most of the Chinese mainland.
 Many (with notable exceptions) of the poets of the first half of the twentieth century were already dead, imprisoned, in exile, or subject to strong political pressures to make their work conform to the expectations of their ruling governmental bodies.
-This was part of a trend which would continue throughout the next few years, through the so-called White Terror (1949–1987) in Taiwan and the Cultural Revolution on the mainland (1966–1976).
+This was part of a trend which would continue throughout the next few years, through the White Terror (1949–1987) in Taiwan and the Cultural Revolution on the mainland (1966–1976).
 The Cold War (often dated 1947–1991) was one of the factors which contributed to the pressure on poets to produce patriotic poetry, and since then there has been some influence wrought by various political campaigns and plans.

 Movements and societies

 From the 1950s, in Taiwan has flourished modernist poetry, including avant-garde and surrealism, led by Qin Zihao (1902–1963) and Ji Xian (b.
 1903).
 Most influential poetic journal and societies were the Modernist Poetry Quarterly (1952), the "Modernist School", the "Blue Star", and the "Epoch", all formed in 1954.

+A large amount of poetry was published during the Cultural Revolution; it proliferated in non-traditional literary avenues like newspapers, performances, and Red Guard pamphlets.

 In the contemporary poetic scene, the most important and influential poets are in the movement known as Misty Poets, who use oblique allusions and hermetic references.
 The most important Misty Poets include Shu Ting, Bei Dao, Gu Cheng, Duo Duo, and Yang Lian, most of whom were exiled after the Tiananmen Square protests of 1989.
 A special case is the mystic poet Hai Zi, who became very famous after his suicide.

+Battler poetry, which originates from migrant labourers in post-1980s industrial China has also gained significance in the past two decades, both domestically and abroad.
+Prominent battler poets include Zheng Xiaoqiong, Xie Xiangnan, and Xu Lizhi, who use direct language and a combination of classical, socialist and industrial imagery to document their lives.